Fszta/Computer-Science/docs/machine-learning/exercise-3.md

 - numpy

+!!! tip "Best practice"

+    It's a best practice to create a virtual environment when starting a new project.
+Then, you will install your dependencies in this environment (only).
+You can do it as follows :

+    * `python3 -m venv env` Create a virtual environment
+    * `source env/bin/activate` Activate the environment
+    * `pip install your_package` Install a package

 > We will use Keras, which is included in tensorflow

 ### 3 - Split your data into train and validation